hillj1895/GPS-Plotter/README.md

 ## Summary

 The idea is that we want something we can use to plot GPS coordinates on a map and filter data based on our needs.
-For now it should: assign different colors to each cluster/class, and filter points based on a given time range.
+For now it should:

+* Assign different colors to each cluster/class
+* Filter points based on a given time range.

 For Test data you'll be given a CSV file; which will be a subset of data we have in our database.
 It'll be 2 - 4 weeks worth.